ajwdewit/agera5tools/doc/user_guide.rst

 Nevertheless, setting up AgERA5 in a way that is convenient for end users still requires a considerable effort.
 For example, the dataset is provided by the CDS as netCDF files but a way to easily access the data is not available.
+The CDS provides an interface to query AgERA5 data: the `AgERA5 explorer`_ but the interface is limited, it is very slow and it only allows to manually download single variables in CSV format.
 In this respect, the end-user experience of the `NASA POWER`_ dataset is much better as it provides a user interface and a convenient web API to query data.
 The AgERA5tools package has been developed to alleviate the problem with accessing AgERA5 data.
 It makes setting up a local mirror of AgERA5 much easier, time series of meteorological data can be extracted easily and it provides a web API that can be used by